draftdev/jobs/kw-research.md

 - Flexible hours, location, and (mostly) asynchronous work
 - Regular feedback from our team
 - Work directly with our Account Managers, clients, and CEO
-- Help shape the direction of a quickly-growing small business
+- Help shape the direction of a quickly growing small business

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shrVyQJcBtRQN8tom).